Reading

 Reading Assemblies

-Every week we have a reading assembly where a member of staff shares their passion, enthusiasm and a story for the whole school to build on everything else we do in school around reading.
-At Crick we believe this to be a valuable assembly to promote different text types, authors and opinions to reading.
-The children thoroughly enjoy these assemblies and discussing them in detail afterwards.
+Every week we have a reading assembly where a member of staff shares their passion and enthusiasm for reading by sharing book with the whole school.
+At Crick we believe this to be a valuable assembly to promote different text types, authors and develop a love of reading amongst our school community.